 Find a recycling center near you for just about anything at search.Earth911.com

-Electronics Recycling: GreenerGadgets.org Enter your zip code to see a list of manufacturers, retailer, and certified electronics recyclers in your area.
+Electronics Recycling: CTA-Greener Gadgets Enter your zip code to see a list of manufacturers, retailers, and certified electronics recyclers in your area.

-Refrigerators & Freezers: ComEd offers its customers a $50 rebate for recycling their old working fridge or freezer and will pick it up for FREE.
+Refrigerators & Freezers: ComEd offers its customers a $50 rebate for recycling their old working fridge or freezer.
+ComEd will pick up working refrigerators and freezers for FREE.
 Check your eligibility and schedule an appointment at ComEd.com.
-Or call 888-806-2273 for ComEd to pick up your fridge or freezer for free and receive your rebate.
-This program is part of ComEd’s Smart Ideas® energy efficiency programs.
+Or call 855-433-2700 for ComEd to pick up your fridge or freezer for free and receive your rebate.

 SCARCE (School & Community Assistance for Recycling and Composting Education) www.scarceecoed.org/recycling/scarce-recycling.html Ongoing collections for small electronics, books, holiday lights, cell phones, ink jet cartridges, office and school supplies, and other items.